shivanshdave/2020-432/README.md

 Deadlines for all deliverables are specified exclusively at [the Course Calendar](https://github.com/THOMASELOVE/432-2020/blob/master/calendar.md).

-### Getting Help
+## Getting Help

 - Once the class begins, email `431-help at case dot edu` to get in touch with Dr. Love and the teaching assistants.
 We WANT to hear from you!
-- TA office hours are posted at the bottom of the [Course Calendar](https://github.com/THOMASELOVE/2020-432/blob/master/calendar.md).
-TA office hours are open to all - just drop in!
+- Details on Teaching Assistants and their Office Hours are in the [Syllabus](https://thomaselove.github.io/2020-432-syllabus/teaching-assistants.html) and at the bottom of the [Course Calendar](https://github.com/THOMASELOVE/2020-432/blob/master/calendar.md).
+- TA office hours are open to all - just drop in!
 - Dr. Love holds office hours on Tuesdays and Thursdays, by appointment.
 To make an appointment, email him directly at `thomas dot love at case dot edu`.

 ------